4d/docs/docs/Project/exporting.md

 ## Compatibility issues

-In 4D projects, we have removed the support of .4db features that were deprecated in order to focus on new, modern implementations.
+During the conversion, some legacy 4D technologies are converted to more modern implementations, and some others are temporarily disregarded.

 In particular:

 - The picture library no longer exists.
 During conversion, 4D exports all your images to the **resources** folder of the database.
-- Legacy style sheets are not converted.
-- Groups and users are not converted.
-- Explorer comments are not converted.
 - Form objects and form object properties have been updated (they now use the same grammar as for Dynamic forms).
-Deprecated parts are not supported (see [Legacy form objects and properties on Doc Center](https://doc.4d.com/4Dv17R4/4D/17-R4/Deprecated-or-removed-features-in-v17-product-range.200-4075256.en.html#4020272))'.
+Deprecated parts are not supported.
 In fact, we use the same grammar used for Dynamic forms.
 - Compatibility settings are reset as for a new database.
 See the Conversion log file to verify the status of compatibility settings for your database.

+For a detailed list of compatibility issues, please refer to [Legacy technologies on Doc Center](https://doc.4d.com/4Dv17R4/4D/17-R4/Deprecated-or-removed-features-in-v17-product-range.200-4075256.en.html#4020272).

 ## And now?